walkoffcyber/WALKOFF/docs/interface.rst

 Workflows
 ''''''''''
 	Here, you can create or import a WALKOFF workflow.
-In order to build your own workflow, you can click 'Create New.'
-If you have a workflow that you exported/developed elsewhere, you can click the 'Import Workflow' button and select the json document you wish you upload.
+To build your own workflow, click 'Create New.'
+You can also import and export workflows from this page from/to your local filesystem.

 .. image:: ../docs/images/workflows.png

 Dashboard
 ''''''''''
 	This is the home of custom dashboards for WALKOFF.
-These can be used to provide visualizations, telemetry, etc.
+These can be used to provide visualizations, telemetry, etc. using results directly from Workflow results.
+Currently, only CSV output is supported; results being piped to Elasticsearch are being implemented.

 .. image:: ../docs/images/dashboards.png

 Execution
 ''''''''''
 	Here, you can find the status of Workflows that have begun execution as well as finding the results from said Workflows.
+You can also abort workflows from this page.

 .. image:: ../docs/images/execution.png

 Globals
 ''''''''
-	This is the home of the globals where you can store variables that can be accessed by any workflow at any time.
+	Global Variables can be used to store information such as credentials, configuration, etc. that can be referenced inside workflows.

 .. image:: ../docs/images/globals.png